 Tips for working with puff pastry

-Puff pastry can often be tricky to use, so I wanted to give you a few tips for handing this dough.
+Store-bought puff pastry pastry can often be tricky to use, so I wanted to give you a few tips for handing this dough.

 • Work quickly: When working with puff pastry, you want to work quickly while it’s still cold and you want to handle it as little as possible to keep the layers from getting squished down together and producing a dense final result.
 If it happens to get too warm and soft, stick it back in the fridge after working with it, while the oven preheats.
 This step gives the butter a chance to re-solidify, to get an even better result.